 Learning, sharing knowledge and being part of the classical guitar community are important to me.
-Although I have limited time to teach hands-on in the workshop, I am enthusiastic about teaching builders and players through lectures, writing, podcasts and videos.
+Although I don't have time to teach hands-on in the workshop, I am enthusiastic about teaching builders and players through lectures, writing, podcasts and videos.
 Below, you will find a variety of topics that I have shared with builders, guitarists and non-musicians alike at universities, guitar societies and international forums.
 If you are interested in hosting an event for your group, please contact me.

 A Player's Guide to Guitar Mechanics is a video course available at ClassicalGuitarCorner.com's online classical guitar academy.
 In this 10-part series produced by Simon Powis, Gary discusses in detailed, yet practical terms why guitars do or do not perform at an optimum level, and what can be done to get the maximum amount of enjoyment from them.
 Topics include: